muhamadwindy/muhamadwindy/README.md

 <h1 align="center">Hi 👋, I'm Muhamad Windy Sulistiyo</h1>
 <h3 align="center">A passionate software developer from Indonesia</h3>
 <p>
-  I love developing websites or applications with beautiful interfaces, high functionality and good user experience.
-I have experience in developing applications for BUMN and private companies, particularly in financial and banking business processes using ASP.NET, C#, and SQL Server.
-Currently, I'm learning everything about Frontend and Backend technologies.
+I love developing websites and applications with beautiful interfaces, high functionality, and a great user experience.
+I have experience in developing applications for both BUMN (State-Owned Enterprises), government institutions in the financial sector, and private companies, particularly in financial and banking business processes, using ASP.NET, C#, and SQL Server.
+Currently, I'm learning everything about both Frontend and Backend technologies.
 </p>

 ###### Connect with me: